 It has inspired new thinking about packaging, and making everything recyclable.
 A good example is seed-infused packaging.
 You take out the product, tear up the packaging, plant it – and, hey presto! – in a few months you have a profusion of wildflowers.

 The lesson is that products must stand out in a crowded marketplace, whether that’s online or on a shop shelf.
 Get it right and you will have customers repurchasing, turning them into brand advocates.
 Get it wrong and, while your product might be fantastic, customers won’t see beyond the uninspiring or non-recyclable packaging it comes in.

 More practically, packaging design is also about thinking through each side of the packaging and using graphic design and psychology to create optimal results.
 Packaging design used to be simple, but now it’s not.

 It’s now about understanding 2D and 3D representations, the use of colour and fonts, hot stamping and embossing.
 It’s about knowing what thickness of packaging to use, and how all that fits together to support and promote the brand.

 But the best packaging designers constantly challenge assumptions about customer demographics.
 A report by the International Longevity Centre – a UK think tank on the impact of longevity on society – predicts that the next decades will see huge growth in consumption by older people.

-Not only will there be more seniors, they tend to spend more.
-The report predicts that spending by consumers over 50-years-old will rise from 54% of total consumer spending in 2018 to 63% by 2040, with the top three growing sectors being recreation and culture, transport, and household goods and services.
+Not only will there be more seniors, but they also tend to spend more.
+The report predicts that spending by consumers over 50 years old will rise from 54% of total consumer spending in 2018 to 63% by 2040, with the top three growing sectors being recreation and culture, transport, and household goods and services.